mathrack/PySPOD/JOSS/paper.md

 architecture, thereby augmenting the dataset and possibly helping in the interpretability of the results.

-While, several variants of singular-value decomposition based techniques have been proposed in the literature, this library provides an efficient implementation of the so-called spectral proper orthogonal decomposition (SPOD) [@lumley1970], [@towne2017], that is also referred to as spectral empirical orthogonal function (SEOF) in the weather and climate community [@schmidt2019a].
+Several variants of singular-value decomposition based techniques have been proposed in the literature, this library provides efficient implementations of the spectral proper orthogonal decomposition (SPOD) [@lumley1970], [@towne2017].
+SPOD is also referred to as spectral empirical orthogonal function (SEOF) in the weather and climate community [@schmidt2019a].
 SPOD differs from other SVD-based techniques as it is derived from a standard (space-time) POD problem for stationary data and